-To better understand these shootings—and how they can be prevented—Everytown collects information from media reports about incidents in which a children under 18 unintentionally shoot themself or someone else.
+To better understand these shootings—and how they can be prevented—Everytown collects information from media reports about incidents in which a child under 18 unintentionally shoots themself or someone else.
 Details about each incident include ages of both shooters and victims, date, location, type of firearm, and other information.

-Our 2021 report, “Preventable Tragedies: Findings from the #NotAnAccident Index,” provides a deeper understanding of where, when, and how unintentional child shootings occur and the steps we can take to prevent them.
+Our 2023 report, “Preventable Tragedies: Unintentional Shootings by Children,” provides a deeper understanding of where, when, and how unintentional child shootings occur and the steps we can take to prevent them.

 Moms Demand Action for Gun Sense in America launched the Be SMART campaign to raise awareness that secure gun storage–storing guns unloaded, locked, and separate from ammunition–can save children’s lives.

 See a case missing from our tracker?
 Please let us know.